Looking for a review of Trattoria Vecchio Mercato in Florence? You’ve come to the right place.

 I am grateful to have been hosted by Trattoria Vecchio Mercato and hope you’ll visit them on a future visit to Florence.
 If you’re in the area on a Monday night, you won’t find a better ambience.
 Not to mention, after your meal you can do some shopping in the San Lorenzo market.

-This post contains sponsored links but all opinions and fond dining memories are my own.
+Note: I was sponsored on this visit but all opinions and fond dining memories are my own.